Updated July 16, 2016

 - No easy way to clean up my list.
 I like to delete unengaged subscribers on a regular basis and I wish there was a way to go into my list of subscribers and easily see who hasn’t opened any of my emails in a set period of time so I could delete them in bulk.
 This isn’t all bad though, because instead, I simply live chat with support, tell them what I want and they’ll isolate the group for me.
 Like I said, their support is fantastic.

 MailChimp and Aweber are also popular starter ESPs.
 If I had to choose between them, I’d go with MailChimp, mainly because I think it’s more user friendly and it’s integrated in so many apps and services.
 (I’m also a MailChimp customer for another list I keep.)

 Another intriguing, new-to-the scene option I have my eye on is ConvertKit.
-They are more expensive ($29 per month to start as of this writing), but they excel at autoresponders (called drip campaigns in Mad Mimi) and they have some great tagging features for segmenting your list (organizing subscribers into interest or behavior groups).
+They are more expensive, but they excel at autoresponders (called drip campaigns in Mad Mimi) and they have some great tagging features for segmenting your list (organizing subscribers into interest or behavior groups).

 Yes.
 I have switched ESPs multiple times.
 It’s a little stressful because you want to make sure it goes smoothly, but it can definitely be done.
 Doing so mainly involves exporting your list from your old ESP and importing it into your new ESP.

 Tip: ESPs want your money and therefore try to make the switch as easy as possible for you.
 Most at least have tutorials for switching, and many provide email support or have live chat.

 What do I need in order to start building my list?

 - An ESP.
 Technically this is all you need to build an email list, but there are other things I recommend.
 Again, here’s my Mad Mimi tutorial.